reoyamanaka/setupStaticWebpage/README.md

   <h3 align="center">Quick Static Webpage Setup Script</h3>

   <p align="center">
     A Python script that creates a base HTML file linked with a base SCSS file and a JS script.
-Script also generates a bash script that compiles the SCSS file into CSS.
+Script also generates a shell script that compiles the SCSS file into CSS.
     <br />
     <a href="https://github.com/reoyamanaka/setupStaticWebpage"><strong>Explore the docs »</strong></a>
     <br />